Mark Godfrey (curator): Tate Modern (2007–2021)

 In 2007, Godfrey joined the Tate Modern as curator of contemporary art.
 Godfrey co-curated, with Nicholas Serota, an exhibition on Gerhard Richter in 2011.
 In 2014, he curated an exhibition on Richard Hamilton and co-curated exhibitions on Sigmar Polke (with Kathy Halbreich and Lanka Tattersall) and Christopher Williams (with Roxana Marcoci and Matthew Witkovsky).

 In 2017, Godfrey was a member of the jury that selected Anne Imhof as recipient of the Golden Lion for best national participation in the 57th Venice Biennale.
 Later that year he co-curated Soul of a Nation: Art in the Age of Black Power with Zoé Whitley.
 The exhibition examined the response of artists in America to the Civil Rights Movement and the subsequent Black Power movement.
 It featured more than sixty artists including Frank Bowling, Betye Saar, and Barkley L. Hendricks.
 ARTnews highlighted Soul of a Nation as one of the most important art exhibitions of the decade.
 In 2019, Godfrey curated an exhibition on Franz West that included around two hundred works such as abstract sculptures, furniture, and collages.
 Later that year he organised a retrospective on Olafur Eliasson.

 Paintings of Ku Klux Klan figures by Philip Guston were set to be part of a retrospective exhibited at the National Gallery of Art, the Tate Modern, the Museum of Fine Arts, Houston, and the Museum of Fine Arts, Boston in 2020 and 2021.
 In September 2020, the museums announced the postponement of the exhibition until 2024 because of "the racial justice movement that started in the US" following the murder of George Floyd.
 The decision generated controversy within the art world, and Godfrey, who was set to curate the exhibition at Tate Modern, was suspended from his position as senior curator after criticising the decision on social media.
 In March 2021, Godfrey announced his departure from the museum.

 Independent curator (2021–present)

 Godfrey was guest curator of a 2021 exhibit on the works of New York-based artist Jacqueline Humphries at the Wexner Center for the Arts in Columbus, Ohio.

 In November 2022, Godfrey launched a free one-year course aimed for curators from low-income backgrounds, to be co-directed with Kerryn Greenberg and Rudi Minto de Wijs, who both previously worked at Tate.

+With curator Katy Siegel, he edited the 2023 book Making Their Mark, on the works held by U.S.-based art collector Komal Shah and her husband.
+He co-curated a 2025 retrospective on Kerry James Marshall at the Royal Academy of Arts.